XFactors8/ChessLocal/README.md

 # ChessLocal
-Chess game app playable in a local network by Adelin Casez and Brahim Gnaoui using C# with the framework monogame
+Chess game app playable in a local network made with Unity by Adelin Casez and Brahim Gnaoui